baeddavid/jds/README.md

  * HashTree

 ## Release Data
  * Currently a side project so it will be released in about 4-6  weeks at the current rate.
-Will be leased when the main structures are implemented, This is not a hard release date, as testing and other things may bog me down.
+Will be released when the main structures are implemented.
+This is not a hard release date, as testing and other things may bog me down.